ve3wwg/stm32f103c8t6/rtos/libwwg/README.md

 Define your project in the usual way listing all of the input source files for your project build.
-Also add the library modules to be included (these will be copied here).
+Also add the library modules to be included (these will be copied).
 I'll use uartlib.c and .h for this
 example:

 BINARY		= main